 Use the Change Language interface to select the language in which the cPanel interface displays.

 Use the Change Style interface to select the style in which the cPanel interface displays.

 Use the Contact Information interface to set your contact information and configure your notification preferences.

-Use the User Manager interface to add, manage, and delete your subaccounts.
-This interface allows you to link service accounts to subaccounts, and to manage each subaccount's access to email, FTP, and Web Disk.
+The User Manager interface allows you to add, manage, and delete your subaccounts.
+Additionally, this interface allows you to link service accounts to subaccounts.
+You can manage each subaccount's access to email, FTP, and Web Disk.